Video shows huge alligator swimming in storm surge after Hurricane Sally hit

 Hurricane Sally didn't just bring massive floods and downed power lines to the Gulf Coast -- it also left a few natural dangers in its wake.
 Tina Bennett, who lives in Gulf Shores, Alabama, shared video with CBS affiliate WKRG of a giant alligator swimming through the waters surging outside her residence after Sally made landfall on Wednesday.

 "Oh my god, this is outside of our window!"
-Bennett can be heard saying in the video posted by WKRG-TV meteorologist Thomas Geboy.
+Bennett can be heard saying in the video.
 "It is a 10 or 12-foot alligator!"

+"We have been surrounded by water, alligators, and poisonous snakes," she wrote on Facebook.

-Geboy urged residents shelter in place until flood waters receded due to the displaced wildlife and the downed power lines in Alabama.
+WKRG-TV meteorologist Thomas Geboy, who shared the video, urged residents to shelter in place until flood waters receded because of the displaced wildlife and the downed power lines in Alabama.

-Meanwhile, Jason Garcia, a photographer for WKRG-TV, captured video of a floating island of fire ants in a flooded park in Pensacola, Florida.
+In Florida, Jason Garcia, a photographer for WKRG-TV, captured video of a floating island of fire ants in a flooded park in Pensacola.

 Fire ant attacks can be painful, causing huge white pus-filled sting marks, even causing entire limbs to swell.
 In 2017, fire ants were seen forming giant rafts to survive Hurricane Harvey in Texas.